Abbey-12/oai5gcn-with-ueransim/README.md

 # oai5gcn-with-ueransim

-OAI-5GCN
+// OAI-5GCN

-Deploy 5g core in VM1
+Deploy 5g core in VM1\
 cd oai5gcn-with-ueransim
-docker-compose -f docker-compose-oai5gcn.yaml up -d
+docker-compose -f docker-compose-oai5gcn.yaml up -d\

-RAN
+//RAN
-Install ueransim in VM2
+Install ueransim in VM2\
 # install cmake
 # UERANSIM does not work with the apt version of cmake, that's why we need to install snap and the snap version of cmake:
 sudo apt update